freenode/web-7.0/content/kb/sasl/limechat.md

 Title: Configuring SASL for LimeChat on macOS
 ---

-If you have already added freenode as a network, right-click on the network, select Server Properties or press ⌘U.
+If you have already added trumpnode as a network, right-click on the network, select Server Properties or press ⌘U.

 1. Click on the `General` tab.
 2. Set `Port` to 6697.